AvaProtocol/ap-operator-setup/monitor/README.md

 AVS.

 It contains a full stack monitoring with prometheus, grafana, and data is store in docker volume.
-If you already have an existing grfana/prometheus stack, you can extract or use this as your sample implementation for metric scraper and dashboard definition
+If you already had an existing grfana/prometheus stack, you can extract or use this as your sample implementation for metric scraper and dashboard definition